From the world’s largest wine cellar to one of Europe’s poorest countries, these are the most interesting facts about Moldova.

 25. Europe’s largest land mammal, the European bison, can be found in Moldova’s Padurea Domneasca (Royal Forest) Nature Reserve.

-26. Moldova is the least developed country in Europe.
-Overall, it is the 90th most developed country in the world.
+26. Moldova is the second-least developed country in Europe, behind Ukraine.
+Overall, it is the 86th most developed country in the world.

 Every effort has been made to verify these facts about Moldova using primary sources.
 However, if you find an error or have any questions, please contact us.